Walking the Wainwrights - Tips for beginners

 Weather

-Bad weather can change a walk from being a delightful wander with wonderful views to a miserable or even dangerous experience.
-Poor visibility also makes navigation much more difficult.
 Try to curb any natural optimism you may have about the weather.
 Setting off on an extended walk with a "it will probably clear up" attitude will almost certainly result in difficulties sooner or later.
 This can sometimes be hard if you have travelled a way to be in the lakes or have limited time off.
 When listening to others you will often hear tales of how quickly the weather can change in Cumbria.
 While this is certainly true sometimes, my experience has been that unexpectedly bad weather is quite rare.
-However failing to read the weather forecast carefully enough is quite common.
+However failing to read the weather forecast carefully enough or focussing on the optimistic parts is quite common.

 Even on promising looking days you should be prepared for the worst by having sufficient clothing, food and time to deal with any unexpected weather.
 Remember that the weather you find as you leave the car and the weather two thousand feet up are often very different.

 My top tip for dealing with variable weather is to have a number of walks of different heights planned, and then on the day of the walk to adjust your plans depending upon the sky and the latest weather forecasts.
 If it is a lovely clear day with low wind and little rain predicted then you can feel confident in shooting for the higher peaks and you will not be alone up there.
-On poor waether days I stay lower, confident in the knowledge that I'll still be under the cloud so I'll get some view, I won't get into much trouble close to the car and I will be able to do the walk again quickly on a nice day if the pictures need improving later.
+On poor weather days I stay lower, confident in the knowledge that I'll still be under the cloud so I'll get some view, I won't get into much trouble close to the car and I will be able to do the walk again quickly on a nice day if the pictures need improving later.

 Another factor to consider is the amount of light available.
 There is a big difference between walking in February when it may be dark by 5 and in June when you can still have good light well after 9.